Home

 Germinating the seeds

-Plant your seeds when you receive them for best germination
+When to plant -- Plant your seeds when you receive them for best germination.

 For soil, use a well draining mix.
-I use a mix of 1 part coco fiber to 1 part perlite (use small- or medium-grade perlite, not large chunks).
-An alternate mix is 2 parts quality potting soil to 1 part perlite.
+A typical mix is 2 parts potting soil to 1 part small perlite or coarse sand.

-Until the seeds sprout, ensure that the surface soil always stays moist.
+Until the seeds sprout, ensure that the soil surface always stay moist.
 A plastic dome or bag may be used to maintain near-100% humidity, but leave it open a crack to allow some fresh air in.
-You may need to drip a few drops of water over the seeds every day to keep the seeds moist.
+You may need to drip a few drops of water over the seeds once or twice a day to keep them moist.

-The ideal temperature for germination is between 65 to 77 degrees F (18-25°C).
+The ideal temperature for germination is between 65 to 80 degrees F (18-27°C).
 A little cooler at night is ok.
-Avoid letting them get above 80° F (27°C) for prolonged periods.
-I recommend placing a minimum/maximum thermometer near the pots.
+Avoid letting them get too warm.
+I recommend placing a minimum/maximum thermometer near the pots, especially if using a heating mat.

 Growing onward...